ibm-cloud-docs/watson-assistant/search-add.md

 In such cases, it may be necessary to adjust the configuration of the passages retrieved from Watson Discovery:

+If you want the updated passage configuration to apply to both draft and live environments, you must complete these steps independently for each environment using their respective **Environment ID**s.
+{: note}

 1. In the watsonx Assistant Tooling, select the **Assistant Settings** icon from the bottom of the left navigation bar.

 1. Select the **View details** button under the **Assistant IDs and API details** heading.

 1. From the panel displayed, note the **Assistant ID** and the respective Draft or Live **Environment ID** values for which you are trying to adjust the configuration.

-1. Retrieve the respective Environment via the [Get environment API method](https://cloud.ibm.com/apidocs/assistant/assistant-v2#getenvironment){: external} which will require a combination of Assistant and Environment IDs.
+1. Retrieve the respective Environment via the [Get environment API method](https://cloud.ibm.com/apidocs/assistant/assistant-v2#getenvironment){: external} which requires a combination of **Assistant ID** and **Environment ID**.

 1. Inspect the JSON output and locate the value of the Search Skill ID which will appear in the `skill_references` array as an object with `type":"search"`, for example: